ioa-maellak/devbox/README.md

 vagrant up
 ```

-Vagrant will first download ubuntu trusty (it takes a few minutes the first
+Vagrant will first download Ubuntu trusty (it takes a few minutes the first
 time) and then will provision the virtual web server automatically according to
 `playbook.yml`.